 Ways to Use Chives

-One of my first experiences with chives led me to realize that not everyone had herbs growing in their backyards.
+One of my elementary school experiences with chives made me realize that not everyone has an herb garden.
+I’ve always been around gardens and herbs, so six or seven-year-old me took it for granted.
 My mother sent me to school with chives on Stone Soup Day.
-I think I was supposed to bring onions, but we were out.
+I think I was supposed to bring onions, but we didn’t have any.

 My teachers were impressed.
 I was confused.
 Doesn’t everyone have chives?
 It’s really hard to kill chives, and they are easier to grow than onions or garlic.
 Every first grader knows that!